The Chosun Ilbo: History

 On 31 July 1940, the newspaper published "Lessons of American Realism", the fourth part of an editorial series.
-Ten days later - following issue 6,923 - the paper was declared officially discontinued by the Japanese ruling government.
+Ten days later – following issue 6,923 – the paper was declared officially discontinued by the Japanese ruling government.
 In the twenty years since its founding, the paper had been suspended by the Japanese government four times, and its issues confiscated over five hundred times before 1932.

-When Korea gained independence in 1945, the Chosun Ilbo came back into publication after a five-year, three-month hiatus.
+When Korea gained independence in 1945, The Chosun Ilbo resumed publication after a five-year, three-month hiatus.